stemangiola/bioc_2020_tidytranscriptomics/README.md

 vignette("tidytranscriptomics")
 ```

+To run the code, you could then copy and paste the code from the workshop [R markdown file](https://raw.githubusercontent.com/stemangiola/bioc_2020_tidytranscriptomics/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.

 ## Workshop Description

-This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm [@wickham2014tidy].
+This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
 The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
 Most importantly, the data structure remains consistent across manipulation and analysis functions.

-This can be achieved for RNA sequencing data with the [tidybulk](github.com/stemangiola/tidybulk), [tidyHeatmap](github.com/stemangiola/tidyHeatmap) and tidyverse [@wickham2019welcome] packages.
+This can be achieved for RNA sequencing data with the [tidybulk](github.com/stemangiola/tidybulk), [tidyHeatmap](github.com/stemangiola/tidyHeatmap) and tidyverse packages.
 The package [tidybulk](github.com/stemangiola/tidybulk) provides a tidy data structure and a modular framework for bulk transcriptional analyses. tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

 The topics presented in this workshop will be